Discrimination

 If someone is treated unfairly because of their disability, or because of something arising from their disability, this may be disability discrimination.

-Our Discrimination Advice Service is an independent service for children with ALN and their parents, Young people funded by the Welsh Government.
+Our Discrimination Advice Service is an independent service for children and young people with ALN and their parents.
 The service is free and available to people across Wales.

 We can help you with the following: